NEWS

 09.12.2021 – Neckarquelle

-The ProKids Foundation is once again granting Christmas wishes and has accepted the largest donation since its founding from the Schwenningen-based company Diener Rapp.
-This is especially important in times of pandemic.
+The ProKids Foundation is once again granting Christmas wishes and has received its largest donation since its founding from the Schwenningen-based company Diener Rapp.
+This is especially important during the pandemic.

-When Santa Claus can't deliver as he should, someone has to help out.
-For many years, that's been the ProKids Foundation, which has been making children's eyes sparkle with its Christmas wish campaign.
-Where even small Christmas wishes are too big for some budgets, the foundation steps in and provides gifts that bring great joy to little ones.
+When Santa Claus can't quite manage things as he should, someone has to step in.
+For many years, that's been the ProKids Foundation, whose Christmas wish campaign brings joy to children.
+Where even small Christmas wishes are too much for some budgets, they step in and provide gifts that bring great happiness to little ones.

 200 cards designed

-"It's important to write the card number legibly on the gift," explains Jürgen Müller, a board member at ProKids VS. Only then can the present be easily assigned to the correct recipient.
-The current Christmas wish campaign, the twelfth so far, is primarily attended by children selected through the church welfare organizations Caritas and Diakonie in Villingen and Schwenningen.
-They were able to design 200 cards, which are hanging on wish trees at Volksbanken Schwenningen and Villingen.
-Additional trees are located at SBS Burger in Schönwald, at the Sonnenklar travel agency, at the senior residence at Germanswald, and at the Villingen housing cooperative.
+“It’s important to write the card number clearly on the gift,” explains Jürgen Müller, a member of the ProKids VS board of trustees.
+Only then can the present be easily assigned to the correct recipient.
+The current Christmas wish campaign, the twelfth in the series, primarily features children selected through the church-affiliated welfare organizations Caritas and Diakonie in Villingen and Schwenningen.
+They were given the opportunity to design 200 cards, which are displayed on wishing trees in the Volksbank branches in Schwenningen and Villingen.
+Additional wishing trees can be found at SBS Burger in Schönwald, the Sonnenklar travel agency, the senior citizens' residence at Germanswald, and the Villingen housing cooperative.

-Anywhere here, you can pick up a wish card and make a child happy.
-Because the foundation already has a lot of experience, the timing is perfect.
-Now that the cards are ready, the presents should be handed in to the card distribution points by Friday, December 17th, where they will be picked up by foundation employees.
-This ensures that every child's gift will be under the right Christmas tree on time on December 24th.
+You can pick up a wish card anywhere here and make a child happy.
+Because the foundation has a lot of experience with this, the timing is well-coordinated.
+Now that the cards are ready, the gifts should be dropped off at the card distribution points by Friday, December 17th, where foundation staff will collect them.
+This ensures that every child's gift will be under the right Christmas tree on time for December 24th.

 Poverty is increasing

-At ProKids, the focus is on ensuring that the gifts benefit only children from families in need.
-As poverty increases in society, the need and demand for such social initiatives remains unbroken, explains foundation board member Jürgen Müller, assuring that every child who draws a wish will have it granted.
+ProKids focuses on ensuring that the gifts exclusively benefit children from disadvantaged families.
+As poverty increases in society, the need and demand for such social initiatives remains strong, explains foundation board member Jürgen Müller, assuring that every child who draws a wish will have it fulfilled.

 Christmas gifts have a long tradition.
-Even though
+Even if

-Even though the Christian story is no longer always at the forefront of gift-giving, gifts are still associated with connection.
+While the Christian story is no longer always the central theme of gift-giving, gifts are still always associated with connection.
 "To find a suitable present, the giver needs to know the person at least a little," says Jürgen Müller.
-"With our cards, we compensate for the fact that you don't know the child receiving the gift; you know what they'd like."
+"With our cards, we compensate for the fact that you don't know the child receiving the gift; you know what they'll enjoy."
 This is guaranteed to work – ProKids has proven it hundreds of times over the past few years.

-And so, before Christmas, it's actually up to Joachim Spitz, Chairman of the ProKids Foundation's Board of Trustees, to bring joy to others, with projects like the Christmas Wish Campaign for Children.
+And so, before Christmas, it's usually up to Joachim Spitz, chairman of the board of trustees of the ProKids Foundation, to bring joy to others, for example with projects like the Christmas wish campaign for children.
 But this year, Spitz also feels richly blessed.
-He has now recorded the largest monetary donation since the foundation's inception.
+He has just received the largest monetary donation since the foundation's inception.

-Through a variety of successful local projects, he has been able to assist many children and young people.
-One successful model that resonates far beyond the city limits is the foundation's baby hatch, which the Schwenningen native initiated years ago.
-Four newborns have already been found there; ProKids has thus been able to save four young lives and alleviate the suffering of children from predominantly low-income families in other areas as well.
-To this end, the foundation is more dependent than ever on the help of donors during the coronavirus pandemic.
-Due to the restrictions, it has had to forego lucrative benefit and sponsorship events since the outbreak of the pandemic, which have significantly funded its work in the past.
-"I am grateful for every donation, as our benefit event planned for spring cannot take place again, and we can therefore put the money to good use," says Joachim Spitz.
-"We are also noticing that the need for help is growing during the pandemic."
+With numerous successful local projects, he has already been able to help many children and young people.
+One success story, whose influence extends far beyond the city limits, is the foundation's baby hatch, which the Schwenningen resident initiated years ago.
+Four newborns have already been found there; ProKids has thus been able to save four young lives and also alleviate the suffering of children from predominantly disadvantaged families in other areas.
+For this, the foundation is more dependent than ever on the help of donors during the coronavirus pandemic.
+Due to the restrictions, it has had to forgo lucrative fundraising and sponsorship events since the outbreak of the pandemic, events that have been a major source of funding for its work in the past.
+"I am grateful for every donation, as our fundraising event planned for the spring cannot take place again, and we can therefore really use the money," says Joachim Spitz.
+"We are also noticing that the need for help is increasing during the pandemic."

 This assessment is confirmed by studies such as the UNICEF report on the situation of children in Germany in 2021.
-The report, entitled "Children – Our Future!", warns of the serious consequences of the COVID-19 pandemic for children's well-being.
-The pandemic is exacerbating existing problems and also presents parents with major challenges in providing the best possible support for their children.
-However, these challenges often prove too great, as short-time work or unemployment exacerbate the precarious situation of families.
-External help is then necessary.
-The ProKids Foundation is active in this area.
+The report, entitled "Children – Our Future!", warns of the serious consequences of the Covid-19 pandemic for children's well-being.
+The pandemic exacerbates existing problems and also presents parents with major challenges in providing the best possible support for their children.
+Often, however, these challenges prove too great because reduced working hours or unemployment worsen the already precarious situation of families.
+In such cases, external help is needed.
+The ProKids Foundation is actively involved in providing this support in the region.

 The generous donation from Diener Rapp comes at just the right time.
-This record donation gives the foundation more flexibility at the right time to continue helping wherever help is needed.
-Peter Rapp and Karin Engler-Rapp did not hesitate to sign the large donation check because they are absolutely convinced of the foundation's good work.
-Their children, managing director Daniel Miklosch, and the entire team at the anodizing plant fully support the donation and are pleased that the money will give the ProKids Foundation a boost in difficult times.
+This record donation gives the foundation more flexibility at precisely the right moment to continue providing assistance where it is needed.
+Peter Rapp and Karin Engler-Rapp didn't hesitate to sign the substantial donation check because they are absolutely convinced of the foundation's valuable work.
+Their children, Managing Director Daniel Miklosch, and the entire team at the anodizing plant fully support the donation and are delighted that the money will give the ProKids Foundation a boost during these challenging times.
 Diener Rapp has over 40 years of experience in aluminum finishing and is therefore in high demand.
-The company's business consists of refining the surfaces of aluminum workpieces with a hard, corrosion-free layer using an electrochemical process; this is called "anodizing."
-This requires a great deal of expertise, as does chromating, where a soft, conductive layer is applied to aluminum products.
+The company's business involves refining the surfaces of aluminum workpieces with a hard, corrosion-resistant layer using an electrochemical process; this is called "anodizing."
+This requires considerable expertise, as does chromating, where a soft, conductive layer is applied to aluminum products.

 Successful financial year

-Customers include companies from industry and trade, including sectors such as mechanical and precision engineering, medical technology, the furniture industry, and automotive suppliers.
-It was possible to hand over such a large donation because Diener Rapp had a very successful business year and explicitly decided not to offer customer gifts at Christmas.
+Customers include companies from industry and trade, including sectors such as mechanical engineering, precision engineering, medical technology, the furniture industry, and automotive suppliers.
+Such a large donation was made possible because Diener Rapp had a very successful fiscal year and explicitly decided to forgo Christmas gifts for clients.

 07.12.2021 – Neckarquelle

-The ProKids Foundation supports children in a variety of ways – from social events to clothing donations and school meals to the integration project "Fight For Your Life."
-BW Bank Villingen-Schwenningen is supporting this project with 3,000 euros.
+The ProKids Foundation supports children in a variety of ways – from playgroups and clothing banks to school meals and the integration project "Fight For Your Life".
+BW-Bank Villingen-Schwenningen is supporting this initiative with a donation of 3000 euros.

-"From the region, for the region," explains BW Banker Anatoli Rutz, responsible for private customer business in Villingen-Schwenningen.
-"That's why we are very happy to support ProKids in its social commitment.
-In all its activities, the foundation keeps a keen eye on the social needs here in the region and responds to them with positive projects and campaigns."
+“From the region, for the region,” that’s the basic idea, explains BW-Banker Anatoli Rutz, responsible for private banking in Villingen-Schwenningen.
+“That’s why we are very happy to support ProKids in its social commitment.
+In all its activities, the foundation keeps a close eye on the social needs here in the region and responds with excellent projects and initiatives.”

-BW Bank maintains a long-standing partnership with ProKids and has already provided financial support to the foundation several times.
-For example, a few years ago, it helped create the "Workout Park" in Villingen-Schwenningen.
+BW-Bank has a long-standing partnership with ProKids and has provided financial support to the foundation on several occasions.
+For example, a few years ago, this support enabled the realization of the "Workout Park" in Villingen-Schwenningen.
 The fitness equipment is popular with young and old alike.

-PS savers participate in a monthly drawing and also in the annual special drawing.
-25 percent of the drawing fund is not distributed but goes to social causes.
-For example, BW Bank's premium savings program raised around €248,000 for charitable projects last year.
+PS savers participate in a monthly draw as well as an annual special draw.
+25 percent of the draw fund is not distributed but goes to social causes.
+Last year, the BW Bank premium savings program raised approximately €248,000 for charitable projects.

 05.11.2021 – Neckarquelle